-A: Under the rules of the NYSE, the issuance of Certegy common stock in connection with the merger and the proposal to approve the amended and restated stock incentive plan each must be approved by a majority of the votes cast on the proposal, and the total votes cast on the proposal must represent over 50% of the shares of Certegy common stock entitled to vote on the proposal.
-An abstention is a "vote cast" for these purposes.
-Assuming that over 50% of the shares entitled to vote on these proposals are voted, the failure of a Certegy shareholder to vote, including by failing to submit a proxy, will have no effect on the outcome of these proposals.
+A: Under the rules of the NYSE, the issuance of Certegy common stock in connection with the merger and the proposal to approve the amended and restated stock incentive plan each require the affirmative vote of a majority of the shares voted at the special meeting, so long as the total shares voted represent more than 50% of the shares entitled to vote on the proposals.
+The failure of a Certegy shareholder to vote, or a decision by a Certegy shareholder to abstain from voting on either of these proposals, will have the same effect as a vote against the proposal.

 Under the Georgia Business Corporation Code, or the GBCC, which governs Certegy, the proposed amendment and restatement of Certegy's articles of incorporation must be approved by a majority of the outstanding shares of Certegy common stock entitled to vote.
-The failure of a Certegy shareholder to vote, including by failing to submit a proxy, or a decision by a Certegy shareholder to abstain from voting, will have the same effect as a vote against approval of the proposed amendment and restatement of Certegy's articles of incorporation.
+The failure of a Certegy shareholder to vote, or a decision by a Certegy shareholder to abstain from voting, will have the same effect as a vote against approval of the proposed amendment and restatement of Certegy's articles of incorporation.
 In addition, because approval of the proposed amendment and restatement of Certegy's articles of incorporation is a condition to completing the merger under the merger agreement, a failure to vote on this proposal or an abstention with respect to this proposal will constitute a vote against the merger proposal, unless Certegy and FIS waive this condition.